St Joseph's School - A Catholic Voluntary Academy

 • Effective CPD and standardisation opportunities are available to staff to ensure high levels of confidence and knowledge are maintained.

-• To support teaching, staff access a range of resources
+• To support teaching, staff access to training resources through the National College

 EYFS